-Part of being The Family Boarding School is acknowledging that our campus is a community itself, and so for all students service begins "at home."
-As part of the Campus Service program, students will do everything from serve meals in the Dining Room, to assist with office tasks, to help prepare science labs.
-Students also serve the campus community in a number of other ways, including taking the lead in overseeing the dorms as prefects; planning student activities as members of the Student Life Association; and promoting the student-written Honor Code as members of the Honor Council.
+In addition to off-campus service opportunities, part of being The Family Boarding School is acknowledging that our campus is a community itself, and so for all students service begins "at home."
+As part of the Campus Service program, students will do a variety of things: serving meals in the Dining Room, assisting with office tasks, helping prepare science labs, and more.
+Students also serve the campus community in a number of other ways, including taking the lead in overseeing the dorms as prefects, planning student activities as members of the Student Life Association, and promoting the student-written Honor Code as members of the Honor Council.